The plots are updated as and when the data becomes available, usually the delay is of the order of one day.

 Durations marked by shaded background and red color for the flux correspond to the periods when the beryllium window

-is present in front of the detector attenuating the flux at lower energies.
-Thus during these periods, the fluxes shown
+is present in front of the detector attenuating the flux at lower energies, below 2 keV.
+Thus, during these periods, the fluxes shown

 There are periods when the Sun is not visible for multiple days with XSM and if the selected date range